jorgelmunozp/react-hola-mundo/README.md

 ### `Process`

-1. Create a new app
+1. Create a new app\
 Use command: npx create-react-app my-app

-The page will reload when you make changes.\
+2. Edit App.js\
-You may also see any lint errors in the console.
+This file contains the main content

 ### `npm test`